 Advocacy marketing plays a role in encouraging word of mouth marketing to occur.
-It gets existing customers to speak on your behalf and create a ‘buzz’ for your company.
-Think of it as a megaphone for your business.
-Happy customers choose to brag about you, without you coercing them to do so.
+This marketing strategy gets existing customers to speak on your behalf and create a ‘buzz’ for your company.
+It’s almost like a megaphone for your business.
+Happy customers choose to brag about you, without you pushing them to do so.

 Why are brand advocates important?

 Brand advocates can be awesome for your business.
-All you have to do is provide them with something they like.
-Give them some good customer service, and bam… they take care of the rest.
+All you have to do is provide them with a product they love and stellar customer service – They take care of the rest.

-1. Brand advocates share, without expecting anything in return: Yes, you read that correctly.
+Advocates will share because they love you, without expecting an incentive: Yes, you read that correctly.
 Most advocates will share you just because they genuinely love your brand or products, and want to see you succeed.
 So, keep doing your job well, and they won’t expect anything more from you.
 Awesome, right?

-3. They will provide reviews: Another reason brand advocates are great is that they will happily provide you with some online reviews.
-Most of the time you won’t even have to ask because a true advocate will have done so already.
+Advocates will provide reviews: Another reason advocates are great is that they will happily give you stellar online reviews.
+Most of the time you won’t even have to ask, because a true advocate will have done so already.
 We all know the importance of a good review, so this one is great news!

 The thing is, people, search for reviews before committing to a product.
 Whether it be a software program, electronic device, or even a type of beauty cream, people watch and read reviews of the product online, in addition to getting advice from their family and friends.
 In a study by Nielsen, it was suggested that a whopping 66% of people trust the opinions of consumers found online.
 Meaning, advocate marketing can definitely drive new customers.

 How do you find brand advocates?